tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 But when we access memories, or follow a train of thought, we rarely do so by using rigid categorisations.

-> "Recall all memories that relate to house I grew up in", does not return *just* the memories
+> The prompt, "recall all memories that relate to the house I grew up in", does
-> of your childhood home.
-It will most likely return the image of your childhood home as it
+> not return *just* the memories of your childhood home.
+It will most likely
+> return the image of your childhood home as it exists in your memory, but it
-> exists in your memory, but it will inadvertently return memories *linked* to your childhood home.
+> will inadvertently return memories *linked* to your childhood home.

 In a Zettelkasten system, information is linked together by a *local* context, meaning